SFA Glossary

 • Financial Aid Package – The total financial aid awarded to a student from a combination of two or more forms of financial aid (grants, scholarships, employment, and/or loans).
 The student’s financial need, availability of funds, school aid policies, and the number of students who need financial assistance all influence the financial aid package.

 • Financial Need – The demonstrated need (must complete the Free Application for Federal Student Aid for demonstrated need to be determined) of the applicant for financial assistance to meet the actual costs of attending the eligible institution of choice as determined from financial information on the applicant and, if required, on the applicant’s parents under the federal need analysis formula.
-For Mississippi’s need based program, HELP, financial need is defined as the cost of attendance minus the federal EFC and other financial aid.

 G

-• General Education Development Test (GED) – For initial eligibility purposes, if the MTAG applicant has satisfactorily completed the General Education Development Test (GED) and is pursuing an academic program of study, he/she must have scored a minimum of 15 on the ACT or the equivalent SAT score.
+• General Education Development Test (GED) – For initial eligibility purposes, if the MTAG applicant has satisfactorily completed the General Education Development (GED) Test and is pursuing an academic program of study, he/she must have scored a minimum of 15 on the ACT or the equivalent SAT score.

 • Grade Point Average (GPA) – Students applying for state aid after earning at least 12 semester hours of college coursework must meet the minimum cumulative or semester GPA requirement for the specific program and must maintain progress toward and maintain the minimum cumulative or semester GPA required for continuation on the program.
 See Program Description.